bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

 are already handled by MongoDB itself.
 On the other hand, if you run both databases on a single node, then those distributed features in MongoDB become an overhead.

-A variaty of 3rd party vendors provide Postgres hosting service.
-MongoDB's license has prevented 3rd party providing the MongoDB hosting service, and their own MongoDB Altas is more polished than the equivalent Postgres hosting options.
+A variety of 3rd party vendors provide Postgres hosting service.
+MongoDB's license has prevented 3rd party from providing the MongoDB hosting service, and their own MongoDB Altas is more polished than the equivalent Postgres hosting options.
 After all, it's hard for 3rd party to beat 1st party cloud service.

 ## Ecosystem